42cs/hackathon/README.md

 61ABC Hackathon
 =========

-The 61ABC Summer 14 Hackathon Hosted by: Hackers@Berkley, CSUA, CS61 Series
+The 61ABC Summer 14 Hackathon Hosted by: Hackers@Berkley, CSUA for students of the Summer 61 Series

 Time: 6/18/2014.
 5pm - Midnight.